Find the Best Tankless Water Heater Repair Services in UK

 What is the warranty on a tankless water heater?

 Tankless water heater warranties typically range from 5 to 15 years for the heat exchanger, with shorter warranties for other components.
-Some manufacturers offer longer warranties on specific models or components.
+Always check the warranty information that came with your unit.
 It's crucial to register your tankless water heater with the manufacturer to ensure warranty coverage..
-A valid warranty protects your investment.
+If your unit is still under warranty and experiences a problem, contact the manufacturer or a certified service provider for repairs.

 What causes a tankless water heater to stop working?

-• No Water Flow: Make sure the water supply valves are open and that there is adequate water pressure. .
+• No Water Flow: Check water valves and incoming water pressure.
 Inspect the unit for a faulty flow sensor.

 • Ignition Problems (Gas Models): Issues with the ignition system, such as a faulty igniter or a problem with the gas control valve, can prevent the burner from igniting., resulting in no hot water. .